Mayukhgits/Klinkenberg_Effect/README.md

 * **Geothermal Systems:** Analyzing gas transport in fractured rock.
 * **Microfluidics:** Designing and optimizing micro-scale gas flow devices.

-This repository aims to provide a comprehensive resource for understanding and working with the Klinkenberg Effect.
-It includes:

-* **Theoretical background:** Explanations of the underlying physics and mathematical models.
-* **Simulation scripts:** Python (or other language) scripts for modeling gas flow incorporating the Klinkenberg effect.
-* **Data sets:** Sample data for validating models or for further analysis.
-* **Relevant research papers:** A curated list of key publications.

 ## Features

 * Implementation of common Klinkenberg models (e.g., Klinkenberg's original equation, modifications).